lidajav/kickstarter_analysis/README.md

-# Fundraising Analysis for Theater Plays on Kickstarter with Excel
+# An Analysis of Kickstarter Campaigns

 ## Overview of Project

+This project analyzes an Excel dataset from Kickstarter to find and mirror the success trends

 ### Purpose
 #

-This project is to analyze and mirror the success of other fundraising theater plays on Kickstarter to help Louise raise $10,000 to fund her favourite Play "Fever"
+To help Louise raise $10,000 to fund her favourite Play "Fever"

 ## Analysis and Challenges